Zamiell/stardew-valley/Min-Max_Guide.md

 * Check the mail until you get the wizard's letter.
 * Water.
 * Empty inventory.
 Retrieve 5 iron bars + a present for Lewis (optional).
-  * An Earth Crystal or a gem is an easy gift.
+  * An Earth Crystal or a parsnip is an easy gift.
 * Go to the wizard (to trigger the cutscene).
+Note that this scene does not count as meeting wizard.
+If you want to have his name replace the ??? in your social tab you must talk to him after the cutscene.
 * Empty out the contents of the forest river chest (optional).
 * Go to Lewis and give him a birthday present (optional).
 * Go to the blacksmith:
-  * Buy up to 25 gold ore.
+  * Buy up to 25 gold ore (including what you have fished up).
   * Upgrade to the Steel Pickaxe (5,000g).
 * Fish at the mountain lake until 2 AM, then pass out.
 * At the end of the day, you should get: